 Arizona Christian University professors help undergraduates live biblically changed lives.
 Through ACU's liberal arts curriculum, students are grounded in a biblical worldview and prepared to assess, evaluate, and create culture within their sphere of influence.
 In their first year at Arizona Christian University, all undergraduates learn the narrative of the Bible, the Apostles Creed, and a philosophical framework to understand divergent worldviews.
+Students will also be equipped with spiritual growth skills to effectively walk out their faith as disciples of Jesus and trained to impart those skills to others.
 Throughout their next four semesters, students examine the intersection of faith, reason, and culture as they explore the human narrative from the ancient Greek and Hebrew cultures, through several epochs of history, right down to the current American 21st century context.
 The interdisciplinary approach of the humanities courses at ACU weave together theology, history, philosophy, art, literature, and politics through the curriculum.
 Every senior completes a capstone project which brings his or her entire ACU education into one comprehensive learning experience.